derejmi/Github_CLI_App/README.md

 # Github Repo CLI App

-- Created a CLI App with an Object Oriented design:
+- Created a CLI App with Object Oriented design:
   - On starting the app, User is asked for their GitHub username
   - A request is made to `https://api.github.com/users/<username>/repos`
   - API data is turned into instances of Repository class